jeffbauerle/NLP_Twitter/README.md

 <br>
 The goal with Guided LDA is to be able to separate out topics which have smaller representation in the corpus and guide the classification of documents by using seed words for topics in an attempt to guide the model to converge around those terms.

+I was specifically interested in 4 topics, so I decided to look at 7 topics, with the thought being to add some extra topics to allow the majority class of tweets nonrelated to the categories of interest to be spread onto the unseeded topics and attach less to my catogories of interest.

+One theme was widely present in my data, that being Poshmark, so I decided to add it to its own category of Poshmark/Fashion

 ## Findings